jeskarr/02_cybersec_utilities/ATTACKS.md

 - using pwntools:
     - we can use the ```functionAdd = elf.symbols["name_of_the_function"]```, and in this case *functionAdd* will store the address of the function

+> ***PLEASE NOTE:*** A great idea is for example to retrieve the absolute address of the *exit()* function and change it to the address of the function you want to call.
+Please remember that if it is the program itself changing the value of the address you have to pay attention at the type of variables they're asking for *(e.g if the variable where the program is storing the addresses is an integer, you have to convert the hex address to an int number and then into a string in order to send it).*

 ### Bypassing PIE
 PIE (*Position Independent Executable*) if enabled (you can check it using [checksec](./TOOLKIT.md#Some-useful-commands)) means that every time you run the file it (meaning the binary) gets loaded into a different memory address.
 This means you cannot hardcode values such as function addressess without finding out where they are, i.e. if PIE is active it means the .symbols[] won't recover the correct address (it will recover the address offsetted which means every time you run it will be different).